How to letter May in 5 different ways, plus get access to a Free Lettering Practice sheet.

 5 WAYS TO LETTER MAY + FREE PRACTICE WORKSHEET

 Today’s FREE practice worksheet will be in the resource library.
-You can get access to it by filling out the form at the end of this blog post.
+You can get access to it by filling out the form below

 HOW TO LETTER MAY IN 5 DIFFERENT WAYS AND WHY